kelly-cs/rumsey-bot/README.md

 # rumsey-bot
-A simple discord bot meant to handle web scraping, movie nights, and more.
+A simple discord bot meant to handle user billing, stock market notifications, voice alerts, and more.

 **Current Modules:**